 We do not require you to be enrolled in a degree program.
-However, you must obtain professional liability insurance.
-If selected for the internship program, the Child Life Department will assist you with obtaining this insurance, which typically costs less than $50 for a year-long policy.
+However, independent students must obtain professional liability insurance.
+If selected for the internship program, the Child Life Department can provide you with the name of a company that may provide this type of insurance.

-What can best prepare me for this internship?
+How can I best prepare for this internship?

 Is this internship an unpaid position?

 Yes, the internship is an unpaid position.
 Parking and educational materials are covered.
 However, you are responsible for your personal housing and living expenses.
-Once you are accepted into the program, the Child Life Department can recommend resources to locate temporary housing in the area.
+Once you are accepted into the program, the Child Life Department can provide a list of potential temporary housing options in the area.

 What happens after my application is received?

-We review each application upon receipt and will contact qualified applicants to arrange a phone interview with members of the Child Life Department.
+We review each complete application and will contact qualified applicants to arrange a phone interview with members of the Child Life Department.
 Second interviews are typically conducted on-site, but exceptions may be made on a case-by-case basis.
 Applicants are responsible for their own travel expenses.

 How is the internship structured?

-The internship is a 14-week, 560-hour internship which is divided into two, six-week rotations with an initial orientation week and an interim week.
-During the interim week, interns are provided the opportunity to shadow other child life specialists, visit some of our community centers, such as the Ronald McDonald House, Life with Cancer Dewberry Family Center, and the Inova Diabetes Center, and tour other child life programs in the area.
-Rotation options vary each term, but may include one of the pediatric medical/surgical units, the hematology/oncology unit, the pediatric intensive care unit, the adolescent unit, cardiology services, outpatient radiology, and the emergency department.
+The internship is a 15-week, 575-hour internship which is divided into two rotations, with an initial orientation week and an interim week.
+During the interim week, interns have the opportunity to shadow other child life specialists, visit community centers, including the Ronald McDonald House, Life with Cancer Dewberry Family Center, and the Inova Diabetes Center, and tour other child life programs in the area.
+Rotation options vary each term, but may include one of the pediatric medical/surgical units, the hematology/oncology unit, the pediatric intensive care unit, outpatient radiology, and the emergency department.

 What is the intern's typical weekly schedule?